digitalronin/nishitetsu-bus-api/README.md

 Attempting to use the Nishitetsu web interface to create a workable API for building a decent bus app.

+## Setup

+To build from scratch

+- Remove references to Gemfile.lock from Dockerfile and makefile
+- `make shell`
+- In the container shell, run `bundle install`
+- In a separate terminal, run `docker exec $(TAG) cat Gemfile.lock`
+- Edit the new Gemfile.lock and remove all lines before 'GEM'
+- Commit the Gemfile.lock
+- Replace references to Gemfile.lock in Dockerfile and makefile

 API base:

     http://busnavi01.nishitetsu.ne.jp/